kristoffer-tungland/DependencyInjection.SourceGenerator/README.md

 }
 ```

-This can then be used like this:
+You can then use the generated extension method as follows:
 ```csharp
 var services = new ServiceCollection();
 services.AddMyProject();